terenceli/terenceli.github.com/_posts/2018-09-06-qemu-interrupt-emulation.md

 ---
 {% include JB/setup %}

 I have written a blog about kvm interrupt emulation.
 As we know, the QEMU can emulation the whole system, in this blog, I will disscuss how the QEMU emulate the interrupt chip of a virtual machine.
-In this blog, we assume that all of the irqchip is emulated in QEMU, set the qemu command line with '-machine kernel-irqchip=split' can achive this.
+In this blog, we assume that all of the irqchip is emulated in QEMU, set the qemu command line with '-machine kernel-irqchip=off' can achive this.

 <h3> Interrupt controller initialization </h3>